wjdenny/wjdenny.github.io/content/@2020ter_kuile.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "The Power of Ritual: Turning Everyday Activities into Soulful Practices"
-  - "The Power of Ritual: Turning Everyday Activities into Soulful Practices"
+draft: false
 ---
 # The Power of Ritual
 [[Casper ter Kuile]] wrote this book for [[HarperOne]].